FelipeMDantas/CoinMarketCap/README.md

 # CoinMarketCap

-## A dashobard that provides real time information regarding the main cryptocurrencies in the world.
+## A dashboard that provides real-time information regarding the main cryptocurrencies in the world.

 ![Felipe|CoinMarketCap](https://img.shields.io/badge/FelipeMDantas-CoinMarketCap-gray)